April’s Café at Boutique 1

 Halkin Arcade, Motcomb St., Belgravia

 Nestled in the heart of Belgravia on the absurdly charming Motcomb street, Amaya is one of our favorite spots for Indian food.
-Most of the dishes are grilled, which lets you enjoy Indian flavors without the gut bomb that the cuisine can sometimes deliver.
-Favorite menu items: the grilled fish, the duck, and the grilled broccoli.
+Most of the dishes are grilled and bite-sized, which is the perfect excuse to order an abundance of their tasty sides.
+Favorite menu items: the grilled fish, the duck, and the grilled aubergine.

 The Thomas Cubitt